-15% off your first order*.

 To access this design and functionality, you need to update the app via the usual stores.

-The presentation of your horse
+Presenting your horse

-NEW : Observe the evolution of Seaver parameters
+NEW : Observe changes in Seaver parameters

-Locomotion with symmetry, direction, gait, bounce, pace
+Locomotion with symmetry, direction, gait, rebound, cadence

-THE MANAGEMENT
+MANAGEMENT

 It is essential tobalance work with both hands to avoid creating muscular tension on one side more than the other.

-THE MOVES
+THE WAYS

 THE CADENCE

-The curve below allows you to follow the evolution of your horse's walk, trot and canter cadence and to situate it within a range of normal cadence data.
+The curve below allows you to follow the evolution of your horse's walk, trot and canter cadence and situate it within a range of normal cadence data.

 Cardio with heart rate, calories, stress, recovery